New UK Geographical Indication (GI) Schemes

 Promoting your products at home and abroad

 Since 2009 the Welsh Government’s GI scheme has enabled a range of uniquely Welsh food and drink products to join the GI family.
-Once there, these products benefit from protected status and continual promotional activity both online and at events.
+Once they've joined, these products benefit from protected status and continual promotional activity both online and at events.

 The Welsh Government provides expert advice on how to qualify and apply for a place in this prestigious line-up of original Welsh food and drink.
 For information about applying for a UKGI or protected status please contact UKGI.Wales@gov.wales